ryantd42/NY-Legislative-Git/2023/A3020B-2023/bill.md

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04552-03-3
+  LBD04552-07-3
- A. 3020--A  2
+ A. 3020--B  2

  for a waiver for state innovation.
-The  commissioner  of  health  [may] SHALL take all actions necessary to obtain such approvals.
+The  commissioner  of  health  [may] SHALL  take  all  actions  necessary to obtain such approvals, INCLUDING SEEKING ANY NECESSARY APPROVALS FOR AMENDMENTS TO THE WAIVER.
   2. Definitions.
 For the purposes of this section:
   (a)  "Eligible  organization"  means  an  insurer licensed pursuant to article thirty-two or forty-two of the insurance law, a  corporation  or